pedrofeliuribeiro/pedro-feliu/_pages/about.md

 ---
 permalink: /
-title: "Brief Biography"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-My academic trajectory starts with the under graduation in International Relations at PUC-SP between the years 2001 and 2004.
-Following, I obtained my master and PhD in political science at the University of São Paulo (DCP-USP).
-Since the beggining my research agenda consisted of understanding the role and influence of domestic actors in formulating foreign policy in Latin America.
-More specifically, political parties, legislative behavior and Executive – Legislative relations.
-I started my teaching career in 2007 as a professor of international relations at Universidade Anhembi Morumbi, São Paulo, Brazil, where I taught for 3 years.
-Then I was a professor at the Federal University of Paraíba, Brazil, for four years in the Department of International Relations.
-I am currently an associate professor at the Institute of International Relations at the University of São Paulo, Brazil, since 2014.
-The study of multiparty presidentialism and foreign policy decision making in Latin America has been the main research interest so far.
+My academic trajectory has always been related to International Relations and Political Science, both teaching and researching.
+Quantitative methods have been as well a constant investment in academic training.
+My main fields of expertise are foreign policy analysis and legislative studies, with an empirical emphasis in Latin American countries.
+I am interested in understanding legislative behavior, political parties, Executive-Legislative relations, changes in foreign policy, decision making process in foreign policy, bureaucratic politics and media and foreign policy.